 Ira Sach's latest will stream later this month.

-Ryan and Brian chat about the week's new DVD and Blu-ray news and new releases.
+Ryan and Brian chat about the new releases for the week.